Before you self-publish a book, make sure you have everything in place and ready.

 So, making your book discoverable by categories and keywords is vital to your chances of success.

-It is important to understand that your book will be listed alongside books by major publishing companies, on Amazon especially.
+It is important to understand that your book will be listed alongside books by major publishing companies, especially on Amazon.

 But readers don’t differentiate.
 So make sure your chances of book discovery are just as good by using well-researched categories and keywords.